-Administrative support is outsourced to WMDA that took on this responsibility per July 2019.
+Administrative support is outsourced to the World Marrow Donor Association (WMDA) that took on this responsibility per July 2019.

-4.9 Updated Bylaws and Houserules
+4.9 Updated Bylaws and House Rules

-In 2021 the WBMT Bylaws and House Rules were updated.
+In 2022 the WBMT Bylaws and House Rules were updated.
 The most recent versions are available on the WBMT website (by clicking the links).